TheWanderingCrow/commitment/README.markdown

 This is forked from https://github.com/ngerakines/commitment and modified for my own use.
 (Namely removing the explicit messages so I can use it at work lol)

 # About WTC (What The Commit)
-Commitment is a small Tornado application that generates random commit messages.
+Commitment is a small PHP application that generates random commit messages.

     https://wtc.wanderingcrow.net